Jack12816/greppy/docs/concepts/greppy-binary.md

 in development mode.

-Furthermore you can pass explicit module names to start to start only some contexts of the application.
+Furthermore you can pass explicit module names to start only some contexts of the application.

 ### ./bin/greppy --stop [MODULE1 MODULE2 ...]